 What are American roaches?

-The American cockroach is the largest species of household invading roach living in the United States.
+The American cockroach is the largest species of household invading roach living in the United States, and cockroaches in your Roanoke, VA home can cause many problems..
 Adults have the potential to grow to be more than 2 inches in length.

 These roaches are a reddish-brown or mahogany color.
 The area behind their head has a yellow band around that creates a figure-8-like pattern.
 They have fully developed wings and are capable of flying.